circleci/circleci-docs/jekyll/_docs/environment-variables.md

 The only gotcha is that each command runs in its own shell, so just adding an `export FOO=bar` command won't work.

+All commands and data on CircleCI's VMs can be accessed by any of your colleagues&mdash;we run your arbitrary code, so it is not possible to secure.
+Take this into account before adding important credentials that some colleagues do not have access to.
+Similarly, **if your CircleCI project is public, don't put any sensitive information/credentials into CircleCI**, as environment variables or otherwise.

 ## Setting environment variables for all commands using circle.yml

 You can set environment variables in your `circle.yml` file, that